comtom/blog/_posts/2014-04-03-building-responsive-apps.md

 That's how my desk looks like when developing responsive apps.
 The one tool that I cannot live without is Google [Chrome Dev Tools](https://developers.google.com/chrome-developer-tools/), as they allow to debug and inspect websites on tablets and phone remotely.
 On the big monitor you can see how the website is render on the phone below.
 It's indeed a really nice feature.
 Educate yourself on how to use it and master it, you will see that's a great tool and will boost your working speed.

+I hope that you enjoyed this post, I will continue writing about this topic in near future.
+Thanks for reading.